-This work is a British Antarctic Survey (BAS) National Capability contribution to the International Thwaites Glacier Collaboration (ITGC), with additional support from the BAS Geology and Geophysics Team (TJ).
-Additional support for this work is from Lamont-Doherty Earth Observatory NSF grant number NSF1842064 (DP, KT), and the THOR (KH, RL, AG, and Cruise NBP19 02), TARSAN (AM) and MELT (JP) projects, components of the International Thwaites Glacier Collaboration (ITGC).
-Support from National Science Foundation (NSF: Grant NSFPLR-NERC-1738942 for THOR, NSFPLR-NERC-1738992 for TARSAN, NSFPLR-NERC-1739003 for MELT) and Natural Environment Research Council (NERC: Grant NE/S006664/1 for THOR, NE/S006419/1 for TARSAN).
-This is paper number ITGC:009.
+- 360 This work is a British Antarctic Survey (BAS) National Capability contribution to the International Thwaites Glacier Collaboration (ITGC), with additional support from the BAS Geology and Geophysics Team (TJ).
+Additional support for this work is from Lamont-Doherty Earth Observatory NSF grant number NSF1842064 (DP, KT), and the THOR (KH, RL, AG, and Cruise NBP19 02) and TARSAN (AM) projects, components of the International Thwaites Glacier Collaboration (ITGC).
+Support from National Science Foundation (NSF: Grant NSFPLR-NERC-1738942 for THOR, NSFPLR-NERC-1738992 for - 365 TARSAN) and Natural Environment Research Council (NERC: Grant NE/S006664/1 for THOR, NE/S006419/1 for TARSAN).